LoansBot/web-frontend/README.md

 backend promises the following:

 - GET requests never manipulate resources
-- POST requests will not accept data except in JSON format, and will specify strict CORS headers as a hint to browsers.
+- POST requests will not accept data except in JSON format

-When testing locally, you can simply disable CORS checking on your browser and everything should behave as per normal, without having to launch a copy of the web-backend.

-For programmatic-access-only services, just ignore the CORS headers and you can use the API endpoints as you please.
-The login endpoints will work without a recaptcha but will be site-wide rate-limited.
-Please use descriptive user agents.

-For alternative frontends to redditloans which you don't want to PR you will have to contact me to have you whitelisted in the CORS headers.
+- No cookies; always use credentials=omit

+With these it's very easy to serve a front-end anywhere that interacts with our backend.
+Just ensure that it's extremely clear to the user that you aren't the official front-end, and include a prominent link to the official one at least once in a users lifetime.